SueH2000/Typhoon_dayoff_bot/README.md

 # distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 # See the License for the specific language governing permissions and limitations under the License.
 ```

-> If you prefer a shorter license with broad reuse and optional citation, you can switch to MIT; however, its
-> attribution requirement is limited to preserving the copyright and license notice (no NOTICE file mechanism).